kbrsh/blog/src/moon.md

 ```

 With this model, the state, a dynamic value, is immutable.
 Applications change the state by constructing a new one from scratch and replacing the old one.

+TODO: add more examples and justification for this functional idea then transition into current frameworks for functional UI in the imperative DOM (react, elm, cycle). introduce the mental models that comes with each of these frameworks

 [React](https://reactjs.org) popularized this idea.
 It introduces components, each of which returns a view based on local state.
 The state is a JavaScript object, and the view is an object representing a virtual DOM.
 The virtual DOM is a tree describing the DOM.